 One sign that IUGR may be an issue is the size of your pregnant belly.
 Twenty weeks into your pregnancy, your doctor will measure the distance between the top of your uterus and your pubic bone.
 Those measurements should correspond to a standard growth chart.
 If it measures smaller, the doctor may suspect IUGR and want some testing done.
-An ultrasound to measure the baby and your amniotic fluid may be used as well as weight checks, fetal monitoring and/or an amniocentesis.
+An ultrasound to measure the baby, and your amniotic fluid may be used as well as weight checks, fetal monitoring, and/or amniocentesis.

 Treatment for IUGR